chanzuckerberg/single-cell/rfcs/RFC-Uploads.md

 One of the primary goals of the DP is to allow users to upload their own data sets.
 These data sets can vary in size from a few MB to several GB.
 User may want to upload from their local machine or from their CSP.
-For user that want to upload from their local machine, they must be able to resume an upload in the event their connection is interrupted.
+For users that want to upload from their local machine, they must be able to resume an upload in the event their connection is interrupted.
 For users that want to upload data sets from their CSP, they are able to provide a shared link from their CSP that we can used to upload directly to our storage.